wwt/docker-foundations/README.md

 ## Feedback

-I welcome any feedback or changes to the repo!
+I welcome any feedback or changes to the repo.
 Please create a Git Pull Request or contact me if you want to make any changes and let me know if you have ANY questions; especially if you get stuck on something.

 I wish you success with your Docker learning journey!